saltycoder417/pwn.college-srikar/Hello_Hackers.md

 **Flag:** `pwn.college{QLJ_8ihsfUwhGVJlEQWBRnP2WQN.0lNzEzNxwiN3kjNzEzW}`
 ## My solve:
-I firts conneceted ubuntu terminal with pwn.college.
+I first conneceted ubuntu terminal with pwn.college.
 Then i started searching the command history using up and down arrows.
 After clicking the up arrow once, the flag was revealed.

 ```